1. About omeprazole

 Sometimes you might need to take it for longer, even for many years.

-Some people don't need to take omeprazole every day and take it only when they have symptoms.
+Some people do not need to take omeprazole every day and take it only when they have symptoms.

 Once you feel better (often after a few days or weeks), you can stop taking it.

-But taking omeprazole in this way isn't suitable for everyone.
+But taking omeprazole in this way is not suitable for everyone.
 Talk to your doctor about what's best for you.

 What if I forget to take it?